momalekiii/Lyricsify/README.md

 ## Credits

-Lyricsify was created by [Your Name] and is licensed under the [MIT License](LICENSE.md).
+Lyricsify was created by @momalekiii and is licensed under the [MIT License](LICENSE.md).
 The app uses the [Genius API](https://genius.com/developers) to search for and display song lyrics.
 The Spotify color scheme was adapted from the [Tkinter-Designer](https://github.com/ParthJadhav/Tkinter-Designer) project.

 ## Contributing